-Thank you for your interest in hosting a private screening of the documentary Notes from Brussels within your corporation, organization or community.
+Thank you for your interest in hosting a private screening event of the documentary Notes from Brussels within your corporation, organization or community.
 These screenings contribute to the film’s goals to show the human face behind the ‘Brussels bubble’ and trigger reflections on Europe and the future of work from a female perspective.
 Screenings can for example be organized for events that focus on themes such as Europe, (female) leadership, the future of work, (EU) careers and wellbeing at work.
-We will begin scheduling the screenings as of December 2021 and they can take place after December 22nd 2021.
+These events can be organized on location or online and we can provide a manual on how to organize such an event (it’s easy!).
 Please fill out the application form below and we will get back to you as soon as possible.

-For smaller groups or individuals we recommend waiting until the film becomes available on Vimeo on Demand (probably around September 2022).
+For smaller groups or individuals we recommend waiting until the film becomes available on Vimeo on Demand (probably in the autumn of 2022).

 For non-profit organizations the cost per screening (ex VAT) is € 400 plus € 8 for each person above 50 people.
-For corporations the cost per screening (ex VAT) is € 500 plus € 10 for each person above 50.
-We give a reduction to universities, young professional communities etc. Please therefore indicate in your application the type of organization or community that is making the request.
+For corporations and government institutions the cost per screening (ex VAT) is € 500 plus € 10 for each person above 50.
+Please therefore indicate in your application the type of organization or community that is making the request.

 A one-time screening, organized in a private setting.